|Rabbi David Ackerman ~ RabbiDavid@bethamisrael.org|

 Rabbi Ackerman has served in many leadership roles in the wider community.
-Currently, he serves on the board of the Katz Center for Jewish Studies at the University of Pennsylvania, on the advisory board of the Jewish Family and Children’s Services of Greater Philadelphia (JFCS), as president of the Mid-Atlantic Region of the Rabbinical Assembly, on the executive committee of the Board of Rabbis of Greater Philadelphia, on the board of the Jewish Community Relations Council (JCRC) and on the editorial committee for Siddur Lev Shalem.
+Currently, he serves on the board of the Jewish Family and Children’s Services of Greater Philadelphia (JFCS) where he chairs the Ethics Committee, and on the board of the Jewish Community Relations Council (JCRC).

 |Hazzan Harold Messinger ~ Harold@bethamisrael.org|